wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 1. **vCita Web-Based Meeting Room** - You can meet with vCita Video Meeting or Phone Conference

 == Changelog ==
+ = Version 1.4.4 =
+ * Moved vCita settings to be under the plugins menu

  = Version 1.4.3 =
  * Typo fix